grzesiek-galezowski/tdd-ebook/manuscript/015_Thanks.md

 name) for valuable feedback, suggestions, typo fixes and other
 contributions:

+-   Brad Appleton
+-   Daniel Żołopa
 -   Donghyun Lee
--   Daniel Żołopa
 -   Michael Whelan
 -   Reuven Yagel
 -   Sławomir Pająk
--   Brad Appleton
+-   Wiktor Żołnowski

 This book is not original at all.
 It presents various topics that others invented and I just picked up.
 Thus, I would also like to thank my mentors